 You can prepare this dish in many different ways and use some of your creativity as well.
 However, we will tell you the most common way to make the Italian Chicken Vesuvio and the ingredients you need for the same.

-Though this dish has its origin in the southern part of Italy, it is believed to have been first served in a beautiful restaurant named Little Italy in Chicago.
-There are many variations to this dish, as the Vesuvio can also be prepared using pork chops, steaks or only potatoes.
+Though this dish originates in the southern part of Italy, it is believed to have been first served in a beautiful restaurant named Little Italy in Chicago.
+There are many variations to this dish, as the Vesuvio can also be prepared using pork chops, steaks, or only potatoes.

 - If you want to make this dish healthier, you can skip frying the potatoes.
 Instead, you can bake them.
-Apply some olive oil on the skillet and place the cut potatoes on them.
+Apply some olive oil to the skillet and place the cut potatoes in them.
 Keep sautéing them until they turn golden.
 If your skillet cannot hold all the potatoes at once, you can sauté them in batches to ensure even cooking.
-Once the potato wedges turn golden brown, you can place the seasoned chicken, garlic, oregano, wine sauce and other ingredients on top of them, and cook everything for about 30 minutes.
+Once the potato wedges turn golden brown, you can place the seasoned chicken, garlic, oregano, wine sauce, and other ingredients on top of them and cook everything for about 30 minutes.

 - When using white wine, always use dry wines like Sauvignon Blanc for best results.
-To make the Italian Chicken Vesuvio recipe juicier and tastier, you can also add chicken broth along with white wine.
+To make the Italian Chicken Vesuvio recipe juicier and tastier, you can add chicken broth and white wine.

 - Instead of olive oil, you can use any other high-heat oils of your choice.
 However, grapeseed and coconut oils are good choices.

 - If you don’t get thighs or wings, you can still make the dish very well with boneless and skinless chicken breasts alone.